d-odebunmi/Ford_GoBike_System_Sharing_Data_Project/README.md

 My next presentation is a box and violin plot showing the ride duration in seconds across the different generations.
 This gives a summary view of ride durations for each generation, and also provides a view on what values ride durations are centered in the most across the five generations.
 I also present a clustered bar chart showing the number of riders for each gender across the different generations.

 Lastly, I presented heatmaps showing usage per hour for the different user types on different weekdays.
-This reveals Thursdays as the busiest day of the week, with subscribers have peak hours of 8am and 5pm (likely because of work opening and closng hours)
+This reveals Thursdays as the busiest day of the week, with subscribers have peak hours of 8am and 5pm (likely because of work opening and closing hours)